 The Hip joint is one of the most important joints in the human body.
 It allows us to walk, run, and jump.
 It bears our body’s weight, force of the strong muscles of the hip and leg.
-Yet the hip joint is also one of our most flexible joints and allows a greater range of motion than all other joints in the body except for the shoulder.

 What is Arthritis of the Hip?